Introduction

 To add further insult to injury there is further speculation that Idilia died not after days of exposure but instantaneously from falling.
 This makes it even more unbelievable.

 I am left with so many questions!
 This reminds me a lot of Worcester’s Turtle Boy Statue, a weird and winding tale about too many cooks in the kitchen with no blame being given to anyone.
-I think this may be one of those stories that might have the tiniest grain of truth at it’s center (perhaps there was a teenage girl found in a castle, and maybe she even did have a diary) but the rest is likely just layer upon layer upon layer of absolutely bizarre folklore and rumor.
+I think this may be one of those stories that might have the tiniest grain of truth at its center (perhaps there was a teenage girl found in a castle, and maybe she even did have a diary) but the rest is likely just layer upon layer upon layer of absolutely bizarre folklore and rumor.
 Would I suggest this book to anyone?
 YES.
 I would.
 But only because I think it’s inadvertently hilarious.
+You can totally still buy this book on Amazon and if you do, I will get a commission for making your eyes bleed.
+You’re welcome.

 This was a delight to read.
 You show an impressive grasp on this subject!
 I specialize about Car Flipping and you can see my posts here at my blog Webemail24 Keep up the incredible work!